Brazilian Butt Lift

 Am I a Good Candidate for a Brazilian Butt Lift?

-A BBL can be a great option to improved the shape and size of your buttocks; however, certain patients are better suited for the surgery, and it’s important to have realistic expectations about the surgery, recovery, and results.
+A BBL can be a great option to improve the shape and size of your buttocks; however, certain patients are better suited for the surgery, and it’s important to have realistic expectations about the surgery, recovery, and results.
 In general, you are likely a good candidate for a BBL if you agree with the following:

 • You want a buttock augmentation without implants